Home

 • Objective: To forecast professional labor needs for the period.
 (In other businesses, this would be expanded to predict skilled and unskilled, full time and part time labor needs.)
 In a larger business, a workforce coordinator would handle the planning and scheduling of employees; in a smaller business, workforce coordination is handled by the owner or manager.

 • Strategy: To consider demographics in the workforce plan (older employees may be looking for reduced work hours or retirement; younger employees may be looking for quick progression and/or new learning opportunities); identify talent pools (people's capabilities and cross-capabilities); identify career paths for key employees (all employees if you have the time); identify best-fit recruiting solutions.
-Make sure that progression criteria and program is clearly communicated (perhaps in your employee handbook .)
+Make sure that progression criteria and program is clearly communicated (perhaps in your employee handbook.)

 • Measures of success: Promote on basis of capability - now and in the future: how successful are the promotions; what is the turnover rate by department; are talent pools being utilized - if an individual can be used in several areas is he or she being deployed in several areas?; have career paths been discussed, planned and communicated with employees (and with their input); are all the positions filled; what is the open position number; how long does it take to fill a position?

-Good human resource planning and management will result in good rapport and communications between employees and the management.
+Good human resource planning and management will result in stronger rapport and communications between employees and the management.
 It will also result in individual employee development plans, low employee turn-over, low absenteeism, low safety incidents, competitive employee compensation programs (including basic employee benefits), high morale, good quality output and efficient operations, well trained employees, and satisfied customers.

 Salary competitiveness (within the industry)and basic employee benefits need to be reviewed regularly, likely at least every two years.
 The plan needs to identify your hiring and promotion policies, and employee development plans for improving employee performance.

-Human resource planning is a critical element of your business plan.
+Human resource planning is a critical element

 Ensure that you spend time and effort to develop strong human resource planning that clearly identifies your present and future needs, policies, gaps, goals and actions.